keefo/CATweaker/README.md

 ![alt Window](./poster.jpg)

-CATweaker comes with a Xcode plugin:
+CATweaker come with a Xcode plugin:

 # CATweakerSense for Xcode